Mindfulness versus Mind Kindness Mindfulness is not really the cure-all for all illnesses, loving kindness is the answer

 Simple Acts of Kindness – Give it a try

-My only advice is don’t forget to be kind to yourself, nurture yourself and know how to stand up for yourself.
-Healing happens when we let go, not by focussing on something inward.
+My only advice is don’t forget to be kind to yourself, nurture yourself, and know how to stand up for yourself.
+Healing happens when we let go, not by focusing on something inward.
 We outgrow our past when we look outward with hope, kindness, and love for ourselves and others.

 Article Rating